Cressensia/Bird-Species-Classifier/readMe.txt

               Kit and Cressensia : cnn
               Jeff and HS : naive bayes
-              Cressensia, Kit, and Justin : SVM
+              Cressensia, Kit, and JZ : SVM